Johns Creek Elder Abuse Lawyer

 Nursing Home Neglect Attorney in Johns Creek, GA

 When loved ones, usually one or both aging parents, are unable to adequately care for themselves, families often decide that a nursing home or assisted living facility is the safest place for them.
-We expect the facility to provide our elderly loved ones the necessary medical care, meals, recreation, and other activities in a clean and safe environment.
+We expect the facility to provide our elderly loved ones with the necessary medical care, meals, recreation, and other activities in a clean and safe environment.
 When those we trust to care for our elders exhibit neglectful or negligent behavior, and injury or wrongful death results, you need a skilled Johns Creek Elder Abuse Lawyer to be a strong advocate in your corner.

 Georgia laws were established to protect our elderly in residential nursing homes under its Bill of Rights for Residents of Long-Term Nursing Care found in O.C.G.A §31-8-126.
-These include the right to be free from discrimination in how to care and other needs are administered, to privacy, freedom of choice, to be free of physical restraints, and to live a dignified life among many other rights.
+These include the right to be free from discrimination in how care and other needs are administered, privacy, freedom of choice, to be free of physical restraints, and to live a dignified life among many other rights.
 Federal law also guarantees residents a dignified existence.
 42 CFR § 483.10.

-However, when the facility and/or its staff is negligent and our loved one sustains an injury, we expect the facility to be held accountable.
+However, when the facility and/or its staff are negligent and our loved one sustains an injury, we expect the facility to be held accountable.
 If you are suspicious that your parent was mistreated, our Johns Creek nursing home neglect lawyer can investigate and prosecute your claim.